Nov. 18, 2024

 Whisk the dry ingredients together in a medium-sized bowl.

-Cut in butter and shortening with your fingertips, a fork or a pastry blender until the mixture resembles bread crumbs but still has some pea-sized bits of butter.
-Sprinkle in the ice water one tablespoon at a time and mix until just combined.
+Cut in the butter and shortening with your fingertips, a fork, or a pastry blender until the mixture resembles bread crumbs but still has some small bits of butter.
+Sprinkle in the ice water one tablespoon at a time and mix until the dough starts to form moist clumps.
 You may not need all the water to make the dough.
-Stop adding water when you press the dough together and it forms a ball.
+Stop adding water when you press the dough together, and it forms a ball.
 Continue mixing/kneading the dough for a minute.
 Unlike regular pie dough, mixing this gluten-free one helps it stay together.
 Divide into 2 flat discs, cover, and let rest at room temperature for at least 15 minutes.
 Roll out the dough on a lightly floured board as desired for your recipe.
-If you want a more golden-glazed look to the top crust, brush it with some beaten egg before baking.
-To make it even more decorative, I use dough scraps left over from my crusts to cut into decorations to put on top.
-Brush the bottoms of your decorations with beaten egg or a little water to stick them onto your crust and then bake your pie.
+The usual thickness for pies is about 1/8", so that is something to shoot for.
+If the dough splits when you roll it out, you can patch it back together.
+For a more golden-glazed look to the top crust, brush it with egg wash ( a little water added to a beaten egg) or cream before baking.
+To make it even more decorative, I use dough scraps left over from my crusts to cut into decorations and place them on top.
+Brush the bottoms of your decorations with beaten egg or a little water to stick them onto your crust, and then bake your pie.
+If your pie isn't done baking and the crusts are getting too brown, remember you can cover the edges or top crust with foil to prevent burning.

-** Cup4Cup brand of flour works best for my recipe and using another brand may result in less than ideal results.
+** Cup4Cup Multipurpose Original (blend with milk powder) of flour works best for my recipe, and using another brand may result in less than ideal results.